 - London College of Contemporary Arts, in the UK

-2. Gain a broader view of fashion with a Bachelor’s in Visual Arts
+3. Study a Bachelor’s in Visual Arts

-Learn techniques like collage, professional Photography or digital imaging, and how to use and interpret various design elements.
+Learn techniques like collage, professional photography or digital imaging, and how to use and interpret various design elements.
 Some of the best places to go for such a degree are:

 Fashion is art.
 Wearable art.
-So, it's important to understand art history in order to understand the history of fashion.
+So, it’s important to understand Art History in order to understand the history of fashion.
 Courses in the Philosophy of Art can also offer great tools for expressing your ideas and putting them into the right context.

 Still not convinced?
 What if we told you world-renowned designer Vera Wang studied Art History?
-If this puts things in perspective, here are some great places to start looking for a Bachelor’s in Art History:
+If this puts things into perspective, here are some great places to start looking for a Bachelor’s in Art History:

 For example, short courses in Design will teach you to explore various methods to build a high-quality product that is aesthetic, and help you master techniques for the graphic representation of spaces and surfaces, product design, and design research.
-So, while you do your Fashion-related degree you can mix it with Design courses such as those offered by:
+So, while you do your Fashion-related degree, you can mix it with Design courses such as those offered by:

-- Stanford Summer, in the USA
+- Stanford Summer, in the US

 - University of the Arts London, in the UK